mmousiou/aMazeD/README.md

 ![aMazed](/appengine/images/logo_amazed.png)
 # This game is based on Blockly Games maze and turtle.
-Version 2 --no help provided.
+Version 1 --help provided in each level.

 Languages: English, Greek .